 - unpaid invoices

 - the type of business you do

 Anything you can use to document your case should be provided.
 From unpaid customer invoices to tax returns, it’s up to you to appeal to each SBA preferred lender with the reasons why you qualify for their loan options.

 Perhaps the most effective way to lower loan payments, however, is to get your business and personal credit scores into the excellent range.
 This will lower interest rates, payments, and the amount out of pocket over the life of the loan.

 Assuming you meet the SBA loan requirements, there may be additional fees to pay.
 These include SBA loan packaging fee and loan service fees.

-Not all lenders charge these fees, and if you have doubts about the validity of a fee charge while applying for an SBA loan, don’t be afraid to ask.
+Not all lenders charge these fees, and if you have doubts about the validity of a fee charge while applying for an SBA loan or other government small business loan, don’t be afraid to ask.
 You can reach out to reps at the Small Business Administration for help understanding how their loan programs work.

 If you purchase real estate, additional fees apply, such as closing costs, attorney fees, inspection fees, title fees, appraisal fees, environmental report fees (lead or asbestos reports), and survey fees.
 (These may be rolled into your real estate loans.)